Key Topics for C++ Projects

 Tools Required: C++ programming language, File Handling (fstream), Standard Template Library (STL)

-Skills Required: File handling, data structures (arrays or structs), functions, conditional statements, and arithmetic operations
+Skills Required: Skills such as File handling, data structures (arrays or structs), functions, conditional statements, and arithmetic operations

 Code Link: Payroll System